Truman Lake Manor, Inc

 Truman Lake Manor, Inc accepts Medicare, Medicaid, and private pay.

-Overview of Truman Lake Manor, INC
+Overview of Truman Lake Manor

 Located in Lowry City, Missouri, Truman Lake Manor is a nursing home with 120 beds.
-It is operated by Truman Lake Manor, INC, owned by Wayne Morton, and administered by Timothy Corbin.
+It is operated by Truman Lake Manor, owned by Wayne Morton, and administered by Timothy Corbin.
 The community accepts Medicare, Medicaid, and private pay, offering multiple options for residents and families to manage care costs.

 The home is at 59% occupancy.
 Residents stay an average of 149 days, including those in short-term recovery and ongoing nursing care.
 Daily nurse staffing averages 3 hours and 14 minutes per resident, with registered nurses providing about 30 minutes of direct care per day, alongside nurse aides.
 Licensed practical nurses also contribute to the balance of hands-on attention.